Get quotes from these car insurance providers and more

 Paying annually in one go will usually work out cheaper because if you pay monthly you will be charged interest of up to 30%.

+If you are taking out specialist car insurance you might want to compare the extras you get as standard.
 Check what comes as standard with your policy before you add extras like breakdown cover.
 Here is how to work out which extras you might need.

 Yes, all car insurance policies give you third party cover to drive in Europe.
 You can usually extend your cover; find out how to add European cover here.